ProteinGym/proteingym-base/docs/decisions/0007-dataset-splits.md

 deterministicly while accommodating for different split strategies.

 A counterintuitive example: the random split.
-Even for the random split, one could create such a split randomly, then share *their* split with other so that everyone has the same *random* split.
+Even for the random split, one could create such a split randomly, then share *their* split with others so that everyone has the same *random* split.

 ### Dataset slice

 The term "dataset slice" refers to the accessors that create a  subset of a dataset.
-Slice is common term in programming to create a subset of a data structure, for example
+Slice is a common term in programming to create a subset of a data structure, for example
-[array slicing](https://en.wikipedia.org/wiki/Array_slicing) or search for "slice" and your programming language of choice.
+[array slicing](https://en.wikipedia.org/wiki/Array_slicing) or search for "slice" together with your programming language of choice.

 Note that "slice" is used both as a verb ([function](https://docs.python.org/3/library/functions.html#slice))